mystjc/cobaltic-themes/KDE/README.md

 **Konsole:**
 - Navigate to `~/.local/share/konsole/`
-    - Move the file, `Cobaltic.colorschemes`, into the directory
+    - Move the file, `Cobaltic.colorscheme`, into the directory
 - Launch Konsole and navigate to `More > Settings > Manage Profiles`
     - Click `New` and check `Default Profile`
     - Click `Appearance`, select `Cobaltic`, and apply the theme